 What makes the Olaplex system so universally beloved is that it works with all hair types and textures.
 As Martine Robertson, director of education at Olaplex puts it, "Olaplex is for everyone, literally.
 All hair goes through stress that can lead to breakage.
 Imagine that Olaplex is like a gym routine for your hair—the more you use it the stronger, healthier, and shinier it will be."
 Natural, colored, fine, full—even extensions—all hair types benefit from the treatment.

-Hair extensions artist Violet Teriti swears by Olaplex for keeping clients' extensions pristine.
+Hair stylist and extensions artist Violet Teriti swears by Olaplex for keeping clients' extensions pristine.
 "After three to four months wearing the extensions and treating their hair with Olaplex, the clients see fantastic results," she says.
 "The extensions always stay shiny and healthy, allowing them to reuse the hair over a year."
 Teriti also uses Olaplex personally, once or twice per week, crediting the product for keeping her natural hair strong, healthy, and growing, even while wearing extensions.

 Different from all other hair repair systems, Olaplex struck gold with its formula.
 The star ingredient is Bis-aminopropyl diglycol dimaleate (a mouthful, we know).
 It's a patented ingredient that actively restores broken bonds.
 If you're like me, you immediately think of the hundreds of split ends happening on your head, but Robertson explains that it addresses so much more.
 "Olaplex is repairing each hair strand as a whole (from base to ends)," she says.
 "It's finding bonds that have been broken down by any means (hair color, chemical straighteners, blow dryers, etc.) and reconnecting them both ionically and covalently.
 This means that broken or weak bonds, located anywhere on the hair shaft, are targeted."